Trade Stock Indices

 Japanese Candle-sticks Setup Patterns Analysis - How to Use Japanese Candlestick in Stock Index Trading

 Bars- displayed as sequence of OHCL bars.
-O-H-C-L represents OPEN HIGH LOW and CLOSE.
-Opening price is displayed as a horizontal dash to the left & the closing price as a horizontal dash to the right.
+OHCL represents OPEN HIGH LOW and CLOSE.
+Opening price is illustrated as a horizontal dash to the left and the closing price as a horizontal dash to the right.

 Japanese Candle-sticks Setup Patterns Analysis - How Do I Use Japanese Candles in Indices Trading?

-Candlesticks - these use the same price data as bar charts (open, high, low, & close).
-However, they are displayed in a much more easily identifiable way that looks like a candlestick with wicks on both its ends.
+Candlesticks - these use the same price information as bar charts (open, high, low, & close).
+However, they are displayed in a much more easily identifiable way that looks like a candle with wicks on both its ends.

 The rectangle section is known as body.

-The high & low are described as shadows & plotted as poking lines.
+The high & low are referered to as shadows and drawn as poking lines.

 Trading Candle Setups - Japanese Stock Candlesticks Setups Technical Analysis